shreytheshreyas/tp/docs/UserGuide.md

 Format: `delete t/TASK_INDEX`

 * The `TASK_INDEX` must be a positive integer.
+* The task must exist in the task list before it can be deleted.
 * The user must be in Project View before deleting a task.

 Example of usage:

 * `delete t/1`.
 Deletes the first task in the task list.

+### **Member Commands**
+### Adding a member: `member`
+Adds a new member to the member list.

+Format: `member n/MEMBER_NAME`

+Example of usage:

+* `member n/John Doe`.
+Adds the member 'John Doe' to the member list.

+* `select t/1`.
+Selects the first task from the task list.

+### Viewing the member list: `members`
+Displays all the members in the task list.

+Format: `members`

+Example of usage:

+* `members`.
+Shows all the members in the member list.

+### Assigning a member to a project: `assign`
+Assigns an existing member to an existing project.

+Format: `assign p/PROJECT_INDEX m/MEMBER_INDEX`

+* The `PROJECT_INDEX` must be a positive integer.
+* The `MEMBER_INDEX` must be a positive integer.
+* The project must exist before it can be assined to.
+* The member must exist before they can be assined.
+* The user must be in Home View before assigning a member to a project.

+Example of usage:

+* `assing p/1 m/1`.
+Assigns the first member in the member list to the first project in the project list

+### Assigning a member to a task: `assign`
+Assigns an existing member to an existing task.

+Format: `assign t/TASK_INDEX m/MEMBER_INDEX`

+* The `TASK_INDEX` must be a positive integer.
+* The `MEMBER_INDEX` must be a positive integer.
+* The task must exist before it can be assined to.
+* The member must exist before they can be assined.
+* The user must be in Project View before assigning a member to a task.

+Example of usage:

+* `assing t/1 m/1`.
+Assigns the first member in the member list to the first task in the task list

+### Removing a member: `remove`
+Removes an existing member from the member list.

+Format: `remove m/MEMBER_INDEX`

+* The `MEMBER_INDEX` must be a positive integer.
+* The member must exist before they can be removed.

+Example of usage:

+* `remove m/1`.
+Removes the first member from the member list.

 ## FAQ